HOUSING PROGRAMS AND SERVICES

 To be eligible for IAH Ontario Renovates financial assistance the homeowner/renter must meet the following criteria (as applicable):

-- Gross household income at or below Annual Maximum Household Income Level per Ministry of Municipal Affairs and Housing.
+- Gross household income at or below Annual Maximum Household Income Level per Ministry of Housing.
 Subject to Change.

 - Own a home or rent a unit that is their sole and principal residence